ixd-teaching/IoX/README.md

 ### A simple transformation of input to output

-Output as a function of input (I → O)
+Output as a function of input (I → O) over time

+### Architecture without global state: The different components of a stream from input to output and their specific responsibilities
+_Input:_

+_Pipeline:_

+_Stream:_

+_Output:_

 ### More than one input